activewarehouse/adapter_extensions/README.md

 v0.9.5 had a broken support for SQLServer.

-The rails-3 branch has a work-in-progress bulk import using `freebcp`.
+`master` has a work-in-progress bulk import using `freebcp`.
 More tweaking needed.

 ### Running the tests